mammykins/Goldilocks-decision-tool/README.md

 The app uses three files: goldilocks.R, server.R and ui.R that should be placed into the same folder.

-Alternatively users can launch the app by running:
+Alternatively users can launch the app by loading shiny in R and then running:

+library(shiny)
 runGitHub( "Goldilocks-decision-tool", "mammykins")

 Hope this helps in getting the number of injections just right!